Structured insight: each level builds skills for understanding, repair, and connection.

 Why it matters:

 It prevents scapegoating, keeps truth-tellers in the room, and expands what we count as intelligence—improving outcomes for everyone.
+It also makes clear that dropping the mask is not the same as healing—real repair comes from building safe systems that meet divergent needs.

 → Map Level 8 – Neurodivergence & Emotional Evolution Framework